usnistgov/OOF2/README.txt

 it run.

 The test files are installed into
-<prefix>/lib/python3.x/site-packages/oof2/TEST and
+<prefix>/lib/python3.xx/site-packages/oof2/TEST and
-<prefix>/lib/python3.x/site-packages/oof2/TEST/GUI.
+<prefix>/lib/python3.xx/site-packages/oof2/TEST/GUI.
 Each of those
-directories has a README file that may be helpful.
+directories has a README file with more information.
+(Replace 3.xx with the correct version number in the directory names.)

-In version 2.4.x there is something wrong with the GUI testing apparatus that makes a few of the tests fail erratically.
+There is something wrong with the GUI testing apparatus that makes a few of the tests fail erratically.
 If oof2-guitest fails, you can tell it to keep trying the tests (within reason) until they work, with

     % oof2-guitest --retries=20